pganalyze/pganalyze-docs/enterprise/setup/index.md

 ### Pre-requisites

-* Provision a virtual machine that has at least 4GB - 8GB of RAM, 1-2 dedicated CPU cores
+* Provision a virtual machine
+  * Assign at least 4GB - 8GB of RAM, 1-2 dedicated CPU cores
-* Install Docker on your virtual machine (pganalyze Enterprise Edition is delivered through a Docker image)
+* Install Docker on your virtual machine
+  * pganalyze Enterprise Edition is delivered through a Docker image
-* PostgreSQL database that can be used for storing statistics data (50 GB of disk space or more)
+* Setup a PostgreSQL database that can be used for storing statistics data
+  * PostgreSQL 10 or newer
+  * 50 GB of dedicated disk space or more
-* Optional: If you use the RDS integration, you will also need to setup an appropriate IAM role that can be used - you can also assign the required policy to an existing EC2 instance and it's instance role.
-Appendix A lists out the exact permissions required.
+* Optional: If you use the RDS integration, setup an appropriate IAM role that can be used
+  * You can also assign the required policy to an existing EC2 instance and its instance role
+  * Appendix A lists out the exact IAM policy

 ### Step 1: Download the Docker Image